- POWDER POST BEETLE SPECIES

 Another product worth mentioning is called TIMBOR.
 Many professional applicators like to use this material when treating for borers and powderpost beetles.
 It costs less to use than Boracare and I expect this is the main reason why it is the product of choice.
 If are having your home treated by a company and they want to use Timbor, insist on having them use Boracare.
 It will cost you more, but you will get a lot more protection for your money.
 Timbor is fine for prevention and provides a surface protection that most wood destroying organisms will not be able to penetrate.

-TIMBOR IS LIMITED *
+TIMBOR IS FOR PREVENTION AND NOT “CONTROL” *

 However, it does not absorb as well as Boracare and therefore may not kill off eating larva.
 To kill the infestation as quickly as you can, use Boracare.
 If you have logs you want to protect that do not have insect activity, you can use Timbor effectively.
 The only difference between the two is that Boracare will penetrate better and Timbor is more likely to leave a white residue.
 Boracare dries invisible but because Timbor is a wettable powder, it can be seen on many wood surfaces after it dries.
 In finishing this discussion about these products, it should be noted that both use boron based active ingredients.
 They are relatively safe compared to many household cleansers and detergents.
 Neither product has an odor and cleanup is easy when working with them.
 They both can be applied with a standard PUMP SPRAYER, but be sure to use one which has a spray pattern which is flat and sprays a swath that is similar to using a paint brush.